webdreamer25/Zense/README.md

 .insertHTML(position, value);

 // Use to set or get and attribute.
-// Deprecated: use native setAttribute and getAttribute instead.
 .attr(attribute, property);

 // will set or return a value if no argument is passed in.